mwcproject/mwc-node/doc/mining/Install_mac.md

 #### Validate node from local host

-Check if there any errors at the node logs
+Check if there are any errors in the node logs
 ```
 >  cat ~/.mwc/main/mwc-server.log | grep 'ERROR'
 ```

 Check if stratum is activated.
-There are must be a line into the logs:
+The following line will be present in your log file if your node is configured correctly:
 ```
 > cat ~/.mwc/main/mwc-server.log | grep 'Stratum server started'
 20191111 19:32:36.088 WARN grin_servers::mining::stratumserver - Stratum server started on 127.0.0.1:3416
 ```

-Verify if stratum really works with telnet:
+Verify that stratum is configured correctly with telnet:
 ```
 kbay$ telnet  127.0.0.1 3416
 Trying 127.0.0.1...